homedepot/github-webhook/README.md

 ./script/deploy
 ```

+Note that `script/deploy` does not bind any routes to the deployed `github-webhook` app.
+After deployment,
+it's necessary to bind the desired route to the app via `cf map-route` such that the app is available to GitHub over HTTP.

 ### GitHub

 You can use an existing project for this, or create a new one if you're not too sure yet.